Physical Education at St Luke’s

 In all our PE lessons we want to make sure children are physically active and that they are challenged to improve both their own performance and their performance as part of a team.
 We also want the children to improve their physical, social, emotional and thinking skills.
 These skills are embedded in the heart of our planning.
 Through the use of ICT in our lessons we will enable children to evaluate themselves and the performances of their peers.
 We will of course be continually striving to improve teachers own assessments in order to fully meet the needs of all abilities in each class.

 Increased government funding of school sport (Sport's Premium Grant) has allowed us to train our staff to an even higher level, ensuring that your children receive the best Physical Education possible.

 At St. Luke’s we are always striving to improve our participation in competitions, both within school and against other local schools, and this will be a priority to build on the fantastic progress the children make in their PE lessons.

 What else do we provide at St. Luke’s

-Wake Up, Shake Up!
-Each morning your children are welcome to come and join the staff and children at ‘Breakfast Club’ where a nutritious breakfast is provided, followed by an invitation to get fit and stay healthy by joining in with fun dance and exercise routines to lively music.
+Each morning your children are welcome to come and join the staff and children at ‘Breakfast Club’ where a nutritious breakfast is provided.

-The staff of St Lukes provide a variety of after school clubs for the children to participate in throughout the year, such as Funky Fitness, Boys and Girls Football, Basketball and Disc-golf.
+Our staff at St Luke's provide a variety of after school clubs for the children to participate in throughout the year, such as: Funky Fitness, Boys and Girls Football, Basketball and Disc-golf to name a few.

 Key stage 2 participate in a weekly focused fitness club, promoting health and well-being and the importance of an active lifestyle.

-Here at St. Luke’s we hope not only to discover the next Wayne Rooney or Micah Richards but, with continued commitment from both ourselves and you as parents, to mould our children into healthy, active citizens enabling them to enjoy their lives to the full.
+Here at St. Luke’s we hope not only to discover the next Marcus Rashford or Phil Foden but, with continued commitment from both ourselves and you as parents, to mould our children into healthy, active citizens enabling them to enjoy their lives to the full.